You Drove 45 Minutes to Indiana to Place a Bet. There's a Better Way.

 The difference matters because of how geolocation verification works:

 - The browsing session originates from the isolated environment.
-IP address, network signals, and browser fingerprint all come from the legal-state environment.
-There is no mismatch.
+IP address, network signals, and browser fingerprint come from the isolated session instead of your messy local setup.

 - No VPN signature.
 There is no VPN tunnel to detect because there is no VPN.
 The session is running natively in the isolated environment.

-- No device fingerprint leakage.Your local device's GPS, WiFi, and cell tower data are not accessible to the betting platform.
-The platform only sees the isolated environment.
+- No device fingerprint leakage.Your local device's GPS, WiFi, and cell tower data are not part of the browser session the platform sees.

 - Pixel-perfect streaming.
 The betting interface is rendered in the isolated environment and streamed to your screen.
 The experience is identical to using the platform locally.